oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 signature, and the Disclosures are integrity-protected by the digests included in the Issuer-signed JWT.
-However, without enforcing a Key Binding JWT as defined in (#kb-jwt), the integrity of the set of Disclosures the Holder selected to send is not ensured.
+However, without enforcing a Key Binding JWT as defined in (#kb-jwt), the integrity of the set of Disclosures the Holder disclosed is not ensured.

 ## Explicit Typing {#explicit_typing}